The Best Boomboxes of the 80s you need to know about

 SHARP GF-777Z

-If you’re looking for an 80s boombox that looks as good as it sounds, then you need the Sharp GF-777 (eBay.com)Opens in a new tab..
+If you’re looking for an 80s boombox that looks as good as it sounds, then you need the Sharp GF-777 (eBay.com).
 This boombox is built with quality in mind and shows in its appearance and performance.
 The GF-777 has a powerful sound system that will fill any room with clear, crisp sound.
 But it’s not just about the power – the GF-777 also has a wide range of features that make it perfect for any 80s fan.

 The Sony Walkman Boombox